Package Leaflet: Information for the Patient

 Memantine Hydrochloride

-Memantina TecniGen belongs to a group of medications known as dementia medications.
+Memantina TecniGen belongs to a group of medications called anti-dementia medications.

-The loss of memory in Alzheimer's disease is due to an alteration in brain signals.
-The brain contains receptors called N-methyl-D-aspartate (NMDA) that participate in the transmission of important nerve signals in learning and memory.
+Memory loss in Alzheimer's disease is due to an alteration in brain signals.
+The brain contains so-called N-methyl-D-aspartate (NMDA) receptors that participate in the transmission of important nerve signals in learning and memory.
 Memantina TecniGen belongs to the group of medications called NMDA receptor antagonists.
-Memantina TecniGen acts on these receptors by improving the transmission of nerve signals and memory.
+Memantina TecniGen acts on these receptors, improving the transmission of nerve signals and memory.

 Memantina TecniGen is used in the treatment of patients with moderate to severe Alzheimer's disease.

-If you are allergic to hydrochloride memantine or to any of the other components of this medication (listed in section 6).
+If you are allergic to memantine hydrochloride or any of the other components of this medication (listed in section 6).

 Consult your doctor or pharmacist before starting to take Memantina TecniGen:

-Memantine use should be avoided with other medications such as amantadine (for Parkinson's treatment), ketamine (a medication generally used as an anesthetic), dextromethorphan (a medication for cough treatment) and other NMDA antagonists.
+The use of memantine with other medications such as amantadine (for the treatment of Parkinson's disease), ketamine (a medication generally used as an anesthetic), dextromethorphan (a medication for the treatment of cough), and other NMDA antagonists should be avoided.

 amantadine, ketamine, dextromethorphan,